 According to Connecticut State Statute §12-63c all income producing property owners are responsible to file an Annual Income and Expense Report by June 1st to the Town in which the subject property is located.
 The Assessor uses this information to determine values of income producing properties.
 Due to the fact that this report contains highly sensitive information regarding rental income and related operating expenses, it is not a matter of public record.

-INCOME AND EXPENSE REPORTS ARE NOT DUE IN 2017
+INCOME AND EXPENSE REPORTS WILL BE DUE JUNE 1, 2021

 REAL ESTATE REVIEW/APPEAL

 If you feel your assessment is incorrect, you may request in writing prior to October 1st that the Assessor review your property.

 If you are not satisfied with the review you may choose to go directly to the Board of Assessment Appeals to appeal your assessment.
 The Board of Appeals meets three times during the month of March to hear appeals on the Grand List filed with the Town Clerk by the Assessor on January 31st.
 An application must be filed no later than February 20th with the Board.
 Call the Assessor’s office for more information.